 The radiology residency program at North Carolina State University is designed to prepare the resident to take and pass the ACVR board certification examination.
 The program is structured such that the ACVR requirements for approved residency training programs are met upon completion of the program.
 Residents are eligible to sit the preliminary (written) component of the radiology board examinations at the beginning of their 3rd year.
 The incoming resident may have the opportunity to enroll in a dual ACVR/ECVDI (European College of Veterinary Diagnostic Imaging) program if interested; this will not require any additional time to complete the program.

 During the residency, clinical experience will be gained in diagnostic radiology, nuclear medicine, diagnostic ultrasound, computed tomography and magnetic resonance imaging.
 Opportunity is provided for interaction with board certified specialists in other disciplines.
 Close supervision by and interaction with board certified radiologists is maintained throughout the program.
-Residents participate in six practice written examinations and weekly oral examinations; these activities are designed to prepare residents to successfully complete the certification examination of the ACVR.
+Residents participate in six practice written examinations and weekly oral or written Known Case Conferences; these activities are designed to prepare residents to successfully complete the certification examination of the ACVR.
 The resident will have a minimum of thirty months of clinical experience within the first three years of the program as prescribed by the ACVR residency guidelines.
 The allocation of time spent in each area is based on the guidelines of the ACVR.

 Small Animal Radiology